METALS-Copper edges lower on China demand concerns

 Torlizzi expected copper prices to correct lower during the summer, when bullish investors would start buying again.
 He targeted $8,000 as an attractive level to re-enter the market.

-Stock markets gunned for record highs on Friday ahead of the White House laying out President Joe Biden’s budget for trillions of dollars in spending on infrastructure, education and other initiatives.
+Stock markets gunned for record highs on Friday ahead of the White House presenting out President Joe Biden’s budget for trillions of dollars in spending on infrastructure, education and other initiatives.

 Copper is often considered a bellwether of the global economy due to its wide industrial uses, including in infrastructure projects.